Eleonora Di Nezza: Education and career

 Geometry of complex Monge-Ampère equations on compact Kähler manifolds.

 After receiving her PhD, she became a postdoctoral fellow at Imperial College, in London, UK under a Marie Curie Fellowship, during which she joined the Mathematical Sciences Research Institute in Berkeley, United States.
-In 2017 moved to France to join the Institute of Advanced Scientific Studies before becoming a lecturer at Sorbonne University and a professor of mathematics at Ecole Polytechnique.
-She was awarded the prestigious CNRS bronze Medal in 2021.
+In 2017 she moved to France to join the Institute of Advanced Scientific Studies before becoming a lecturer at Sorbonne University and a professor of mathematics at Ecole Polytechnique.

+Recognition

+She was awarded the CNRS Bronze Medal in 2021.
+She was the 2023 recipient of the Prix Reine-Elizabeth from the Pierre Le Conte Foundation of the French Academy of Sciences.

+In 2023 she was named as a junior member to the Institut Universitaire de France.